folio-org/folio-sample-modules/README.md

 #### Language Choice

-Within FOLIO, server-side modules are primarily written in Java (wiht some in Node.js).
+Within FOLIO, server-side modules are primarily written in Java (with some in Node.js).
 These are used a lot within FOLIO, therefore, we have build libraries and utilities to work with them (especially for standard scaffolding and boiler-plate code).